codingwithsurya/diffusion.cu/README.md

 # diffusion.cu

 This project is a from-scratch implementation of diffusion model training in C++/CUDA.
-This project is currently in-progress, and supports the classic UNet architecture, based on the architecture in the paper [Diffusion Models Beat GANs on Image Synthesis](https://arxiv.org/abs/2105.05233), and the transformer architecture (DiT), based on [Scalable Diffusion Models with Transformers] (https://arxiv.org/abs/2212.09748).
+This project is currently in-progress, and supports the classic UNet architecture, based on the architecture in the paper [Diffusion Models Beat GANs on Image Synthesis](https://arxiv.org/abs/2105.05233), and the transformer architecture (DiT), based on [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748).
 Inspired by Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) and Chen Lu's [unet.cu](https://github.com/clu0/unet.cu).

 ## Training